Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - [target 1.9] MISSING FEATURE (Ludo): The export window should propose to export on multiple pages
 - [target 1.9] MISSING FEATURE (Alban): The new layers should be inserted above the selected layer, not at the top of the stack
 - [target 1.9] MISSING FEATURE (Vincent): Make the error message when pasting on the wrong layer, forgettable.
 Just beep instead.
-- [target 1.9] REFACTORING (Alban): the part list panel is slow to refresh (use AddRange instead of Add to add the items)
 - [target 1.9] BUG (Vincent): Sometimes when drag-n-dropping parts, only the selection box and the free connection point is moving (and not the grabbed parts)
 - [target 1.9] BUG (Alban): Error when you try to open a file in readonly (BB should read the file anyway, even if it cannot save it)
 - MISSING FEATURE (Alban): Export in 4dbrix.com format